 Potential common shares consist of options and warrants.
-Diluted net loss per common share was the same as basic net loss per common share for the years ended December 31, 2015 and 2014 since the effect of options and warrants would be anti-dilutive due to the net loss attributable to the common shareholders.
-Instruments excluded from dilutive earnings per share, because their inclusion would be anti-dilutive, were as follows: incentive and award stock options - 220,500 for 2015 (2014: 175,000); warrants - for 2015 (2014: 1,989).
+Diluted net loss per common share was the same as basic net loss per common share for the years ended December 31, 2016 and 2015 since the effect of options and warrants would be anti-dilutive due to the net loss attributable to the common shareholders.
+Instruments excluded from dilutive earnings per share, because their inclusion would be anti-dilutive, were as follows: incentive and award stock options - 259,000 for 2016 (2015: 220,500).

-Note 15 - Income Tax Expense
+Note 16 - Income Tax Expense